 The Diamond Horseshoe

 If you’re looking for traditional American food in Magic Kingdom, you could go to The Diamond Horseshoe, but you really should go to Liberty Tavern instead.
-Liberty Tree Tavern is just so good and the food is memorable and the majority of people who go to Magic Kingdom have never even heard of The Diamond Horseshoe.
+Liberty Tree Tavern is just so good and the food is memorable and, honestly, the majority of people who go to Magic Kingdom have never even heard of The Diamond Horseshoe.
+This is for a reason: The Diamond Horseshoe is NOT one of the best Magic Kingdom Restaurants.

-With The Diamond Horseshoe obtaining an average rating of less than 2.5 stars on Yelp, I’m clearly not the only one who thinks it is below average.
-I highly recommend skipping it, even if you have to eat at a quick-service restaurant in Magic Kingdom.
+In fact, it obtains an average rating of less than 2.5 stars on Yelp.
+I’m clearly not the only one who thinks this restaurant is below average.
+I highly recommend skipping it, even if you have to end up eating at a quick-service restaurant in Magic Kingdom.
 It isn’t worth the money!

 The Diamond Horseshoe is very meat-heavy (which isn’t great for our vegetarian and vegan friends), and, honestly, even the meat dishes aren’t special.
-Plus, with prices like $18 for a grilled chicken sandwich, The Diamond Horseshoe isn’t great for your bank account balance either.
+Plus, with prices like $18 for a grilled chicken sandwich, The Diamond Horseshoe isn’t great for your bank account either.
+And if you are on the Disney Dining Plan, I wouldn’t waste your credits here!
+There are way better places to eat!
+Trust me on this one!
+Go eat at the best Magic Kingdom restaurants instead of here.
+It’s only saving grace may be that it is one of the restaurants in Magic Kingdom that serves alcohol.

 Tony’s Town Square

 If you have to choose between Tony’s Town Square and The Diamond Horseshoe, Tony’s is a clear winner, but that is choosing between two subpar options.
-If you are really craving Italian, then go ahead, but it won’t wow you and the prices are quite steep!
+If you are really craving Italian, then go ahead, but be warned!
+The food won’t wow you and the prices are quite steep!

-It’s lacking that Disney magic that makes everything in the happiest place on earth just a little bit more special.
-Located on Main Street, this Magic Kingdom will empty your wallet and leave your taste buds wanting more.
+Tony’s is lacking that Disney magic that makes everything in the happiest place on earth.
+Located on Main Street, this Magic Kingdom restaurant will empty your wallet and leave your taste buds wanting more.
+And who wants to be craving more after they eat Italian?
+You should be read to be rolled to your next stop!
+Don’t mistake this place as one of the best table service at Magic Kingdom.
+It is far from it.

 Best Counter Service Magic Kingdom Restaurants